jyuan5/CheesyBusiness/README.md

 ### English/Pseudocode Description of Algorithm
 Check if the current position contains the treasure.
 Check if the current position is a wall.
 If not, invoke the recursive abstraction:
 - DropA wall on the current position of the explorer
+- take snapshot
 - move one step in the next possible cardinal direction
-- invoke the recursive step
+- invoke the recursive step (and restore snapshot)

 ### Class(es), with fields and methods
 - Maze